single-cell-data/SOMA/abstract_specification.md

 - enable distributed computation over datasets.
 - provide a building block for higher-level API that may embody domain-specific conventions or schema around annotated 2D matrices (e.g., a cell "atlas").

-The SOMA data model is centered on annotated 2-D matrices, conceptually similar to commonly used single-cell 'omics data structures including Seurat Assay, Bioconductor SingleCellExperiment, and Scanpy AnnData.
+The core SOMA data model is centered on annotated 2-D matrices, conceptually similar to commonly used single-cell 'omics data structures including Seurat Assay, Bioconductor SingleCellExperiment, and Scanpy AnnData.
+The core data model is supplemented with spatial indexed data for single-cell spatial 'omics support.

 Where possible, the SOMA API attempts to be general-purpose and agnostic to the specifics of any given environment, or to the specific conventions of the Single Cell scientific ecosystem.

 SOMA is an abstract _API specification_, with the goal of enabling multiple concrete API implementations within different computing environments and data-storage systems.
 SOMA does not specify an at-rest serialization format or underlying storage system.